 “The Cat in the Hat,” published in 1957, features a rather odd-looking and disgruntled orange fish (referred to as Mr. Krinklebein in the TV show, but referred to simply as “The Fish” in all of the books) with a high-stress personality who is constantly trying to restore order in his home.
-Dr. Seuss only needed to look out into the bay to see his inspiration for this one – the State of California’s colorful and precocious Garibaldi fish.
+It’s arguably his most famous child ‘s books, and Dr. Seuss only needed to look out into the bay to see his inspiration for this one – the State of California’s colorful and precocious Garibaldi fish.
 Though found frequently in La Jolla, the bright orange fish is rarely seen in places away from the southern California coast.
 And interestingly enough, they are usually aggressive defenders of their natural territory – much like its textual counterpart!

-“The Fish” character appears in almost all of Seuss’ books, and they always play a similar role: an overly nagging, moralistic creature that admonishes any type of wrongdoing.
-Geisel actually once referred to his fish character as “my version of Cotton Mather,” the Puritan moralist who advised the prosecutors during the Salem witch trials.
+“The Fish” character appears in other stories and almost every other Seuss book, and they always play a similar role: an overly nagging, moralistic creature that admonishes any type of wrongdoing.
+Geisel actually once referred to his book’s fish character as “my version of Cotton Mather,” the Puritan moralist who advised the prosecutors during the Salem witch trials.